I owe money

 Queensland Civil and Administrative Tribunal can hear:

 You should try and first resolve your dispute with the other party before asking the QCAT to hear your dispute.

-The following Australian credit reporting agencies can provide you with a free copy of your credit history:
+The following Australian credit reporting agencies can give you with a free copy of your credit history:

 Energy and Water Ombudsman offers a free service to help resolve disputes with electricity, gas or water suppliers.

-Telecommunications Industry Ombudsman (TIO) provides free alternative dispute resolution scheme for unresolved complaints about telephone or internet services.
+Telecommunications Industry Ombudsman has a free alternative dispute resolution scheme for unresolved complaints about telephone or internet services.

 These organisations may also help with business-related matters.
 They don’t give legal advice.

 Australian Competition and Consumer Commission has information and guides for franchisees, franchisors, and a Franchising Code of Conduct.